 B Vitamins are an important component that work with iron to help create red blood cells.
 If you’re not getting enough B vitamins, the cells starve and your hair is prone to shedding and stopped growth.
 Pork, beans, chicken, and oatmeal are good sources of B vitamins.

 Vitamin C is what many experts call the secret nutrient for healthy aging.
 It does so many things, including, but not limited to, protecting and synthesizing collagen, ensuring iron absorption, and fighting away cell damagers.
 Our bodies don’t make any vitamin C on their own, so eating plenty of bright orange, red, and green vegetables is important for proper nutrition.

 Zinc will strengthen your hair follicles and prevent loss through its ability to bind proteins.
 It protects the scalp from dryness by supporting oil glands.
 Shellfish are high in zinc content, but if that’s not your thing, keep a bag of sunflower seed or peanuts on hand to bridge the gap.
 Many grains are zinc fortified as well.
 But if you’re a keto diet or paleo diet advocate, and/or oysters aren’t your thing, zinc supplements are easy to find.

 Of course, a well-balanced diet is key above these few diet tips.
 Living foods rich in a broad spectrum of nutrients nourish the body more than any one thing.

 Healthy inside, healthy outside.

-All these key nutrients are provided in Elavonne's Hair Nutrition supplement.
+Elavonne’s Hair Nutrition provides all these key nutrients.
 Boost up even more with Amino Collagen C which contains both fish peptides and hyaluronic acid.
 Get a huge discount when your purchase both items together: Combo Pack.